temptemp3/beard.sh/README.md

 # clipboy

-Framework for building extensible shell scripts in bash for a personal assistant
+Framework for building extensible run-anywhere shell scripts in bash for a personal assistant

 ---